-The basic idea that underlies the proof of Theorem 1.3 is invoking the strong testers for the standard model on a graph that is a suitable (generalized) blow-up of the input graph, where the varying amounts of blow-up is determined by the vertex-distribution.
-Specifically, given query access to the input graph G = (V, E) and samples from the vertex-distribution $\mathcal{D}$ , we consider a graph in which each vertex $v \in V$ is replaced by a cloud of size proportional to $\mathcal{D}(v)$ , and edges are replaced by complete bipartite graphs (between the corresponding clouds).
-This idea, which originates in [15, Sec.
+Theorem 1.3 asserts strong tester for the VDF dense graph model for specific properties that have a strong tester in the standard dense graph model.
+The basic idea that underlies its proof is emulating an execution of these strong testers (for the standard model) on an auxiliary graph that is a suitable (generalized) blow-up of the input graph, where the varying amount of blow-up is determined by the vertex-distribution.
+Specifically, given query access to the input graph G = (V, E) and samples from the vertex-distribution $\mathcal{D}$ , we consider an auxiliary graph in which each vertex $v \in V$ is replaced by a cloud of size proportional to $\mathcal{D}(v)$ , and edges are replaced by complete bipartite graphs (between the corresponding clouds).
+This idea, which originates in [17, Sec.
 10.1], works well provided that the same vertex is not sampled twice (equiv., the collision probability of $\mathcal{D}$ is $o(1/q^2)$ , where $q = q(\epsilon)$ is the number of queries made by the original tester).
 But we have to deal with the general case (in which the same vertex may be sampled twice).
 This raises different problems in the two parts of Theorem 1.3.